 As our work-from-home routine dominated our lives for the past year, we could all use a day to shut off and shut down.
-Say goodbye to your Google calendar for just one day and bask in the freedom of a closed laptop – you’ll feel much better if you do.
+Say goodbye to your diary for just one day and bask in the freedom of a closed laptop – you’ll feel much better if you do.

 There’s no better activity for spring than trying your hand at some gardening.
 Whether you have space outdoors to do so, or you can only manage to pot a small succulent in your window, introducing some green into your space can bring clarity, openness and peace this season.
 Not only that, but there have been studies that show plants contribute positively to our mental health and improve our physical health (5).